johnboiles/esp32-tinyusb-reset-bug/README.md

 idf.py monitor --no-reset --port /dev/tty.usbmodem*
 ```

 The program will wait 10s, then initialize TinyUSB, then wait 10 more seconds, then `esp_restart`.
-After the restart, the USB/JTAG interface will no longer work.
+Without the workaround, after the restart, the USB/JTAG interface will no longer work.

 ## Workarounds attempted: